Philippine–Japanese–Indonesian bid for the 2023 FIBA Basketball World Cup: Philippines

 From October 21-22, 2017, a three-man evaluation commission consisting of FIBA Central Board Members Hamane Niang of Mali and Ingo Weiss of Germany, and FIBA Senior Consultant Lubomir Kotleba of Slovakia came to the Philippines having already evaluated the Russian and Argentina-Uruguay bids.
 The Philippine government through Foreign Affairs Secretary Alan Peter Cayetano and President Rodrigo Duterte assured the commission of its support in a 19 October meeting at the Manila Hotel.

 A bid presentation was held on October 21 at the Conrad Manila hotel in Pasay, Metro Manila.
 The bid which has the official slogan of "Play Louder Than Ever", was presented to the visiting FIBA commission.

 Among those who spoke during the bid presentation are SBP Chairman emeritus Manny Pangilinan, SBP President Al Panlilio, and Foreign Affairs Secretary Cayetano.
 Consortium partners were also present during the bid presentation, with Japan Basketball Association Secretary-General Hirota Matsuhiro and Indonesian Basketball Association President Danny Kosasih, coming in with a staff of three.

 Japan

 When FIBA officials made evaluations in Okinawa, Japan, they were presented blueprints and animated sketches of Okinawa Arena, the proposed Japanese venue for the FIBA Basketball World Cup which was then in the planning stages.
 It is planned to be ready for the 2020 Summer Olympics.

 Bid presentation

 The final bid presentation was made in Mies, Switzerland with the host countries of the 2023 FIBA Basketball World Cup announced on the same day.
 The joint Philippine-Japanese-Indonesian bid was favored by FIBA over Argentina and Uruguay's.
 However the two South American countries are given the chance to bid for the 2027 FIBA Basketball World Cup unopposed.
 They are to revise their bid according to FIBA's recommendations and represent their bid in June 2018.
 However Argentina and Uruguay decided to withdraw the bid for the 2027 edition.

+Aftermath

+After winning the bid and hosting the tournament in 2023, the Philippines and Indonesia were awarded hosting rights for different international sporting events, including FIBA competitions.

+On 20 March 2024, the Philippines was announced as the host of the 2025 FIVB Men's Volleyball World Championship.
+The country was also awarded the hosting rights of the 2025 FIFA Futsal Women's World Cup during a FIFA Council meeting on 15 May 2025 before the 74th FIFA Congress.
+On 3 July 2025, the Philippines was appointed as hosts of the 2027 FIBA Women's Asia Cup - the first FIBA-sanctioned continental event to be held in the country since the 2013 FIBA Asia Championship.

+During a visit to Jakarta by FIBA representatives in May 2025, the organization announced that Indonesia will host the 2028 FIBA Under-17 Women's Basketball World Cup and the 2029 FIBA Under-19 Basketball World Cup.
+It was also later announced on 3 July 2025 that Indonesia would host the 2027 FIBA Under-16 Women's Asia Cup and 2028 FIBA Under-18 Asia Cup.